Physical And Mental Health Signs of Relationship Strain

 First, consider getting help.
 Handling some issues like stonewalling, for example, may be manageable with patience and practicing small changes.
 However, confronting contempt can be much harder because it can be almost impossible to engage at all before things spiral out of control.
 Having a neutral observer can solve this problem.

 Sometimes the way you figure out what is wrong is by solving the problem you think you have.
 For example, if you believe criticism is the issue, making an effort to be gentler in your conversations can be a simple trial solution.
-If it doesn't work, it may be because you the issue you thought was the issue isn't exactly the issue.
+If it doesn't work, it may be because the issue you thought was the issue isn't exactly the issue.
 If one partner is angry because their partner doesn't compliment their outfits, but then they do, and the first partner is still angry, that's a clear sign that something else is likely going on.

 Try making slight changes.
 It can often feel like solving big problems requires big solutions.
 However, negative relationship environments are not necessarily tied to one major cause.
 It can also be the result of small but continuous actions that create a negative environment.
 The solution at times like this may be to focus on making small changes that start to decrease the tension.

 For example, if one person feels disrespected, making a small change in tone or language can go a long way.
 This can also apply to large issues.
-While fear of intimacy won't necessarily go away just because you start smiling at one another a little more, it can create an environment where you feel more comfortable discussing that fear.
+While the fear of intimacy won't necessarily go away just because you start smiling at one another a little more, it can create an environment where you feel more comfortable discussing that fear.

 The four horsemen represent danger and opportunity